vividfog/nordpool-predict-fi/README.md

 If the wind power forecast data becomes unavailable in the future, that's plan B.

 # How to use the data in your apps

+## Local web page

+If you download [index.html](deploy/index.html) and open it locally, it will draw the latest data in a nice format at runtime using eCharts.
+This is the same page which can be found at https://nordpool-predict-fi.web.app.

 ## Python sample script